Tickets will be available to purchase at the Carnival ticket office during open hours of the carnival.

 The cost to saddle up is $10.00 per rider.

 Mutton Bustin’ is an exciting part of each Rodeo Performance where participants attempt to take a wooly ride!
 Entries will be taken one hour before scheduled start time at the Midway information booth.
 The first 60 kids (ages 5 – 7 and 55 lbs and under) to enter will be allowed to ride.
-No spurs and participants must ride forward.
 Top 10 scores of each Mutton Bustin’ will have the opportunity to ride at the ticketed rodeo performance later on the same day.
 Like professional rodeo events, time and score count, but all of these aspiring cowboys and cowgirls receive a participation ribbon.

 Long sleeved shirt & pants required.
 Boots or tennis shoes, NO SANDALS or open toed shoes allowed.
 Safety vest & helmet are provided and must be worn by rider.
+No spurs and riders must ride forward.
 Participation Waiver must be signed prior to ride.
 Sorry pardner, no re-rides and the judge’s decision is final.

 Come cheer on your favorite little Cowboy or Cowgirl!